uthrapavithra/Capstone-Proj/README.md

     Without RAG it might be harder to maintain consistency, but the data required is mostly about weeds, herbicides, best practices which GPT-5.1 is good enough to provide.

+3. **Decision:** Integrate a Guardrails-like framework around the OpenAI API to validate and constrain LLM outputs (schema enforcement, safety checks, content filters)

+    **Trade-off:**
+    This added architectural complexity, slightly higher latency, and more configuration and maintenance effort.
+    But it improved safety and enforce structured outputs.

 2. **Decision:** Use multipart/form-data so the same endpoint can accept text + optional image.

     **Trade-off:** Easy for forms and file uploads, but slightly more complex parsing than pure JSON and harder to test with some clients.